The Dark Tapes: To Catch a Demon - Part A

-During their second attempt, the same entity attacks Martin and sticks tentacles down his throat, using him to communicate to Nicole and Jason.
-Nicole and Jason lose consciousness as they attempt to flee.
-After regaining consciousness, they see Martin unharmed.
-Martin informs them they are trapped in a different time dilation due to the experiment, and that the area may have different flows of time, keeping them trapped there in a time dilation where the outside world seems frozen and they are invisible to others, just like the entities usually are.
-Martin thinks he can reverse the time dilation.
-Just as he is about to do so, Jason attempts to grab his high-speed camera and things go from bad to worse.

 The Hunters & the Hunted

 David and Karen move into a new home and almost immediately begin to hear mysterious sounds coming from the roof and from around the house.
 They decide to record the events, which include seemingly unexplainable phenomena such as objects moving on their own.
 After David is attacked by an unseen force, leaving a visible handprint on his back, they call in paranormal investigators.
-The investigators, consisting of a lead investigator, director, and cameraman, arrive and sets up equipment and recording devices to collect information.
+The investigators, consisting of the lead investigator Susan, director Cameron, and cameraman Geoff, arrive and set up equipment and recording devices to collect information.
 They leave the house and let the cameras run overnight.
 As they get ready for bed, Karen, and then David, are attacked by an unseen force.
-The investigators review the recordings from the previous night and see a haunting image of a menacing girl.
+The investigators review the recordings from the previous night and see a girl standing in a hallway behind Geoff.

+David and Karen reveal that they had previously lost their daughter Ashen, and this prompts the investigators to hold a seance to call out to their daughter.
+Ashen seemingly confirms her presence in the house.
+Distraught, Karen leaves the scene.
+Susan deduces that Ashen is stuck in this dimension in the downstairs floor of the house, and another spirit is barring her from leaving.
+She asks Cameron to take infrared scans of all the rooms and takes David and Geoff downstairs.

+Left alone, Cameron continues taking scans of the rooms while also recording his activities with an infrared camera.
+Hearing a sound, he goes downstairs and finds both Susan and Geoff dead in a bathroom.
+He sees Ashen and runs upstairs to the living room, where he is struck down.

+Later, it is revealed that David and Karen are serial murderers who routinely kill such paranormal investigators, and that the whole setup was a sham.
+Ashen enters the living room, and assisted by David, stabs the unconscious Cameron in the back for her 'first kill.'
+The camera records Cameron succumbing to his death.

+To Catch a Demon - Part B

+The researchers' first attempt catches fleeting images of an entity.
+During their second attempt they apply a small dose of radiation on the room, and the same entity attacks Martin and sticks tentacles down his throat, using him to communicate to Nicole and Jason.
+Nicole and Jason lose consciousness as they attempt to flee.